nsat/lemdig-image/README.md

 # Spire Linux for LEMDIG 1.5 (marsupial)

-This project contains utility scripts and the Yocto bitBake layers used for building the spire Spire Linux image for the Lemdig 1.5 board
+This project contains utility scripts and the Yocto bitBake layers used for building the spire Spire Linux image for the Lemdig 1.5 board.
+The build produces an SD card image that can be used to flash the Marsupial.

 **Requirements**